DanishQamar/aws_deployment/SOLUTION-HLD.md

-Here is a High-Level Design (HLD) document for the solution, formatted in markdown.
+Here is a High-Level Design (HLD) document for the solution

 ---